 2. The Big Lebowski (1998)

-A White Russian drinking, joint-smoking hippy that spends his evenings down the local bowling alley with his equally hapless team mates, the Dude quickly finds himself in a dangerous situation he is clearly ill-equipped to deal with – potentially because he’s blazed for pretty much the entirety of the films run-time.
+A White Russian-drinking, joint-smoking hippie that spends his evenings down the local bowling alley with his equally hapless teammates, the Dude quickly finds himself in a dangerous situation he is clearly ill-equipped to deal with – potentially because he’s blazed for pretty much the entirety of the film’s run-time.